jbalboni/super-res/README.md

 - Includes a default PUT action (called put).
 - Transforms are passed a headers object as the second argument, rather than a getter.
 - Superagent will automatically parse certain response types.
 This is not suppressed by passing a responseTransform of [].
+- Excess default parameters are not automatically added to the query string if they're not in the route template (PRs welcome for this).